karenying/blog.karenying.com/content/posts/2020-12-12--github-darkmode.md

 ### Code Review Palette

-Finally, my main grip with GitHub dark mode is that the red / green for code diffs looks super off to me.
+Finally, my main gripe with GitHub dark mode is that the red / green for code diffs looks super off to me.

 On the right is the light mode colors and the on the left is the new shades.
 I overlaid the respective background colors on top: